 It talks about the importance of looking for conformity of architecture in neighborhoods taking into account safety, and proximity to schools and amenities.
 This book gives great advice on how to calculate offer price based on sales price less improvements/holding costs and minimum profit acceptable to investor.

-It has very detailed information designed to help calculate your costs and overall profit margins, details the steps from securing home to punch list of improvements, cleaning and end game of staging to sell.
+It has very detailed information designed to help calculate your costs and overall profit margins, details the steps from securing a home to punch list of improvements, cleaning, and end game of staging to sell.
 It provides a comprehensive flow chart taking into account timelines and costs for rehabbing.

 Author from successful blog Bigger Pockets outlines steps in acquiring rental property and building wealth.
 He shares his enthusiasm for rental real estate outlining how it appreciates, provides cash flow and tax savings.

 He outlines the importance of having your spouse being on board and having an accountability partner in following through.
 He outlines the process for finding an experienced real estate agent, lender, reliable contractors, insurance agents, and property managers.

 The author introduces the different types of financing from conventional lending, private and hard money lenders.

 Lessons he has learned in writing offers including writing seller letters, including offers to clean out and escalation clauses.

 He explains the concept of house hacking.
 Purchasing and living in a fixer-upper and staying for 2 years to gain tax exemption or owner occupying an acquired rental and having tenants pay lions’ share of the mortgage.